Conflux-Chain/js-conflux-sdk/README.md

 ## Address conversion performance

-To gain a address conversion(hex->base32 or reverse) performance boost, you can install [`@conflux-dev/conflux-address-rust`](https://github.com/conflux-fans/conflux-address-rust-binding) in your project.
-Which will be used to relace the purejs version and can gain a `10-100` performance boost.
+To gain an address conversion(hex->base32 or reverse) performance boost, you can install [`@conflux-dev/conflux-address-rust`](https://github.com/conflux-fans/conflux-address-rust-binding) in your project.
+Which will be used to replace the purejs version and can gain a `10-100` performance boost.

 Note: @conflux-dev/conflux-address-rust required a rust environment to install.